fiskaltrust/product-de-bring-your-own-datacenter/OperationsReference.md

 ### Update Deployment

 To Update your ByoDC Environment, take the following steps:

+1. Middleware was updated:
+   Set the [`byodc.image.tag` Parameter](./ParameterReference.md#section-byodc) in your `config.yaml` to the new version.

-1. Helm Chart was updated
+2. Optional: Helm Chart was updated
-  Update your repo to get the actual charts:
+   Update your repo to get the updated charts:
    `helm repo update`

-  Upgrade your deployment:
+4. Upgrade your deployment:
    `helm upgrade bring-your-own-datcenter fiskaltrust/bring-your-own-datacenter -f config.yaml -n bring-your-own-datacenter`
    be aware that the variables may differ to your deployment

-2. BackendPOD Image was updated
-  Restarting the deployment from our chart will pull the latest ByoDC BackendPOD Image with a compatible minor version:
-  `kubectl rollout restart deployment/byodc -n bring-your-own-datacenter`
-  be aware that the variables may differ to your deployment
-  > ***Note:** You can override this by setting the [`byodc.image.tag` Parameter](./ParameterReference.md#section-byodc) in your `config.yaml` to a specific version (e.g. `1.3.29-buster`).

-3. Update Cashbox Versions in ft-portal *(Optional)*
+5. Update Cashbox Versions in ft-portal *(Optional)*
    To align the used Software Version to ft-Portal Configuration, our Update Wizard may be used: [Portal Configuration Update Site](https://portal.fiskaltrust.de/UpdateConfiguration)
    A Description for Bulk updating Cashboxes can be found [here](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/how-to/bulk-update-cashboxes) ("Restart the fiskaltrust.Middleware" section can be ignored)